 As you can see from the comparison chart, there is not a ton that differs between the two most popular electronic water descalers on the market today.

-These subtle differences between the two can be extremely important when it comes to determining the best electronic water descaler for you.
+These subtle differences between the two can be significant when it comes to determining the best electronic water descaler for you.
 The size of your home, water hardness levels, and installation requirements will all come into play when deciding.

 How to Install the Eddy Electronic Water Descaler